45 rue du Docteur Babinski, 75018 Paris

 Some activities and discoveries near this hotel

 - The Saint-Ouen flea market is literally at the hotel's doorstep: count on a five-minute walk to get there.
-With more than 2,000 traders spread across around fifteen covered and open-air markets, it's the largest antique market in the world.
-Open Saturday from 9:00 am to 6:00 pm, Sunday from 10:00 am to 6:00 pm and Monday from 11:00 am to 5:00 pm, it's better to go early in the morning to avoid the crowds and bring cash, as not all vendors accept bank cards.
+With more than 2,000 exhibitors spread across around fifteen covered and open-air markets, it is the largest antiques market in the world.
+Open Saturday from 9am to 6pm, Sunday from 10am to 6pm and Monday from 11am to 5pm, it is better to go early in the morning to avoid the crowds and bring cash, as not all vendors accept cards.

-- To explore the flea market in depth, the Paul Bert-Serpette market is the reference for vintage and designer furniture lovers, while the Vernaison market, one of the oldest, is full of unusual objects, retro posters and curiosities of all kinds.
-A themed guided tour is offered every third Sunday of the month at 2:30 pm departing from 124 rue des Rosiers, with registration via the Plaine Commune tourist office.
+- To explore the flea market in depth, the Paul Bert-Serpette market is the reference for vintage and designer furniture enthusiasts, while the Vernaison market, one of the oldest, is full of unusual objects, retro posters and curiosities of all kinds.
+A themed guided tour is offered every third Sunday of the month at 2:30pm departing from 124 rue des Rosiers, by registration with the Plaine Commune tourist office.

 - Montmartre hill can be reached in about ten minutes by metro line 13 or in about twenty minutes on foot.
-To go beyond the simple climb to the Sacré-Cœur, plan a detour via rue Lepic, place Dalida, villa Léandre and the Montmartre vineyard, planted on rue Saint-Vincent, whose harvests give rise each October to a lively neighborhood festival.
+To go beyond simply climbing to the Sacré-Cœur, plan a detour via rue Lepic, Place Dalida, Villa Léandre and the Montmartre vineyard on rue Saint-Vincent, whose harvest leads to a very lively neighborhood festival every October.

 - The Musée de Montmartre, located about 1.6 km from the hotel, occupies one of the oldest houses on the hill.
 Its collections trace the history of the neighborhood through paintings, cabaret posters and period objects, with a view of the vines from its gardens.
 A stop often overlooked by hurried visitors, but well worth the detour.

 - For a half-day excursion, the Saint-Denis cathedral basilica is reachable in about ten minutes by metro line 13 from Porte de Saint-Ouen.
-Necropolis of the kings and queens of France since the Middle Ages, it houses one of the most remarkable ensembles of royal effigies in Europe, often less known than its historical importance deserves.
+The necropolis of the kings and queens of France since the Middle Ages, it houses one of the most remarkable collections of royal effigies in Europe, often less known than its historical importance deserves.

-- The Goutte d'Or and Château-Rouge neighborhoods, a few metro stops away, offer an immersion in a cosmopolitan and lively Paris, with African grocery stores, fabric markets and bakeries featuring specialties from around the world.
-An ideal stroll in the late morning, before heading to the flea market or the hill.
+- The Goutte d'Or and Château-Rouge neighborhoods, a few metro stops away, offer an immersion in a cosmopolitan and lively Paris, with African grocery stores, fabric markets and bakeries with specialties from around the world.
+An ideal walk late in the morning, before heading to the flea market or the hill.

 Summary of some positive reviews found online

-- The staff, both at reception and the chambermaids we met in the corridors, were smiling and helpful.
-We had read some harsh reviews before coming and in the end everything went very well.
-The hotel is basic but honest, which is what matters.
+- The staff, both at reception and the chambermaids encountered in the corridors, were smiling and helpful.
+We had read some rather harsh reviews before coming and in the end everything went very well.
+The hotel is basic but honest, which is essential.

-- Very good for getting around Paris: metro line 13 is a few minutes' walk and you reach the center without difficulty.
-The covered parking on site was decisive for us traveling by car.
-It's rare in Paris to have so many spots available directly at the hotel.
+- Very good for getting around Paris: metro line 13 is a few minutes' walk and you can reach the center without difficulty.
+The covered parking on site was decisive for us who were traveling by car.
+Rare in Paris to have so many spaces available directly at the hotel.

 - The breakfast buffet at this price is a nice surprise.
-Simple but sufficient to start the day well, and the room is large so there's no waiting.
-The microwave available on the ground floor as well as the vending machines open all night are also a real plus.
+Simple but enough to start the day well, and the dining room is large so no waiting.
+The microwave freely available on the ground floor and the machines open all night are also a real plus.

-- Three metro lines accessible from the neighborhood, a coded entry so no need to wait at reception when arriving late at night, a clean room and decent bedding.
-For a stay in Paris without breaking the bank, we got exactly what we were looking for.
+- Three metro lines accessible from the neighborhood, an entry by code so no need to wait at reception when arriving late at night, a clean room and decent bedding.
+For a stay in Paris without breaking the bank, we had exactly what we were looking for.

 Services